Aneezakiran07/Data-Pipelining/README.md

 Two test files are included in the repo.

-`test_data.csv` — a single CSV covering every error type the app handles.
+test_data.csv: a single CSV covering every error type the app handles.
 Mixed date formats, invalid emails, messy phone numbers, currency strings, percentages, unit values, duration strings, missing values, whitespace, and duplicate rows.

-`test_multisheet.xlsx` — an Excel file with three sheets (Employees, Sales, Products), each with a different set of messy columns.
+test_multisheet.xlsx: an Excel file with three sheets (Employees, Sales, Products), each with a different set of messy columns.
 Use this to test the sheet selector and verify that switching sheets loads the correct data.